 How Wells Fargo Compares to Other Lenders

-As you’ll find in the table below, the APRs and interest rates that Wells Fargo offers are generally higher than most other lenders.
-This is especially visible when comparing the bank against Bank of America and Quicken, although Chase is a bit more in line with Wells Fargo’s rates.
+As you’ll find in the table below, the APRs and interest rates that Wells Fargo offers might be higher than what other lenders offer, but is generally on par.
+This is especially visible when comparing the bank against Bank of America, Quicken and Chase.

 Chase and Bank of America are similar institutions, but Quicken Loans couldn’t be more different.
-Wells Fargo is rather traditional in its mortgage setup, while Rocket Mortgage is completely online and mobile-based.
+Wells Fargo is rather traditional in its mortgage setup, while Quicken is completely online and mobile-based.

 Refinancing a mortgage can be done for a number of purposes, including lowering your monthly mortgage payments or shortening the length of your loan's term.
 However, in order to avoid paying for private mortgage insurance, prospective refinance customers must hold no less than 20% of their home's equity.
 That makes the process of refinancing a bit more complicated for some, but the benefits you can reap if you qualify for one are transformative.

 While there is no defined formula that determines what a lender’s refinancing loan interest rates will be for your personal situation, they take into account the same areas of focus as any other loan.
 More specifically, your credit score, loan-to-value (LTV) ratio, mortgage point total, current level of equity, loan amount and whether the home is a primary residence or not will all factor into what you are offered.

 Should You Get a Mortgage from Wells Fargo?

 Wells Fargo should have enough mortgage options available to satisfy just about any possible client.
 This is clear not only from the many different types of mortgages it includes in its portfolio, but also from the terms for which they’re offered.